Azure/portaldocs/portal-sdk/templates/portalfx-create.md

-﻿<properties title="" pageTitle="Building create experiences" description="" authors="nickharris" />
+﻿<properties title="" pageTitle="Building create experiences" description="" authors="nickharris, paparsad, alshaker" />

 ## Building create experiences

-The Azure portal offers 3 ways to build a Create form:
+The Azure portal offers 3 ways to build a create form:

 1. *[Deploy to Azure](/documentation/articles/portalfx-create-deploytoazure)*

     There are simple forms auto-generated from an ARM template with very basic controls and validation.
 Deploy to Azure is the quickest way to build a Create form and even integrate with the Marketplace, but is very limited in available validation and controls.

     Use [Deploy to Azure](/documentation/articles/portalfx-create-deploytoazure) for [community templates](https://azure.microsoft.com/documentation/templates) and simple forms.